RashidUjang/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: 12 August, 2020

+**Today's Progress**: Finished 2 parts of the TraversyMedia's DOM tutorial.

+**Thoughts**: DOM methods are straightforward and easy to use.
+Having the `querySelector` method in vanilla Javascript will allow me to work with my preferred syntax without having to include any external JQuery libraries.
+Learnt the difference on the `window`, `document` and `screen` objects in Javascript too.

+**Link to work:** N/A

 ### Day 13: 11 August, 2020

 **Today's Progress**: Finished the frontend for Form Validator and started going through [TraversyMedia's DOM tutorial](https://www.youtube.com/watch?v=0ik6X4DJKCc&list=PLillGF-RfqbYE6Ik_EuXA2iZFcE082B3s) on Youtube.